UoB-COMSM0110/2024-group-11/README.md

 1. Score accumulation: whether you can add points by interacting with gold coins or passing through pipes.
 2. Highest score record: Whether the highest score scored by a player will be recorded.

-After the test, we found that the actual results were the same as the expected results, and there were no functional defects or abnormalities.
+After the test, we found that the actual results were the same as the expected results and there were no functional defects or abnormalities.

 ## Challenges
 ### Challenge 1: Collision Detection.